 For a player, a stats input is generated each month, as well as one upon player signing.
 When a player plays at multiple levels in a given year, the stats are combined, with the level being the weighted average of the levels for the month.
 All stats are normalized to the league at which the player is at, so rather than having a player's AVG, it instead has their AVG as a multiple of the average AVG at that league for that period.
+If a player has no stats for a month, empty stats will be added if their previous level played 20% or more of their max monthly games that month, otherwise no update is applied.
+This ends up resulting in some abnormalities around the 2020 season, where player in the low minors who played in 2019 have absolutely no input data until they are 2021, where they are suddenly over a year older.
+Any games played before April are merged into April, and any games played after September are merged into September.

 The main portion of the model lies in a Stacked RNN, label as RNN in the high level view.
 The RNN takes in two inputs, the input state and the previous hidden state, and returns an updated hidden state.
 This output is then fed into the next month of the model, as well as to the player state to make predictions with.
 A diagram of a stacked RNN in showed below.